aweihmayer/cooking-quest/README.md

-Download the whole document.
-And run the template.html file in the browser by opening it.
+Download the whole folder.
+Run the template.html file in the browser by opening it.